-Some choose to pursue further study in a different area entirely.
-Many postgraduate courses are open to graduates with a degree in any subject.
+It's also possible to do further study in a different area entirely.
+Many postgraduate courses are open to graduates with a degree in any subject so you can take your career in a different direction if you wish.

-You may also choose to study for a Postgraduate Certificate in Education (PGCE), or Postgraduate Diploma in Education (PGDE) in Scotland, in preparation for a career teaching biology or general science.
+You may also choose to study for a postgraduate teaching qualification in preparation for a career teaching biology or general science.

 What do zoology graduates do?